giiorg/vobi-api-composer-experimental/README.md

 })
 ```

-You can view whole example in examples folder of this repository.
+You can see whole example in ./examples folder of this repository.

 ### License